Object and Relation Centric Representations for Push Effect Prediction: Introduction

 In many environments, robots work with object clutters containing different shaped and weighted objects with possible articulations between them.
 A robot should be able to reason about the influence of shape and mass of objects, physical connections like contacts or different types of articulations between objects, propagation of motions between objects, and correction of unknown or partially known objects or object parts in the environment.
 Current approaches model environments with a fixed number of objects or use image data, an object-independent representation.
 While there has been great progress on effect prediction using raw sensory data\cite{finn2016unsupervised, 7989324, byravan2017se3, nematollahi2020hindsight}, using them on decision making level has been difficult and required tasks to be generated on pixel level.
 While there are certain advantages of such approaches, many tasks often require more interpretable representations for the task to be defined.
 Humans decompose environments into objects and use their interactions for physical reasoning~\cite{spelke1992origins, tenenbaum2011grow, mrowca2018flexible}, so there is certainly value in using such representations in effect prediction.
 We propose using graph neural networks (GNNs) for push effect prediction.
 Graph neural networks\cite{47094} can exploit the graph structure of multi-objects systems by exploiting and using object- and relation-centric representations and they are heavily used in modelling physics~\cite{battaglia2016interaction,chang2016compositional,li2018propagation,mrowca2018flexible,li2018learning,watters2017visual,van2018relational,sanchez2020learning}.

 In this paper, we propose a general-purpose learnable physics engine in which object- and relation-centric representations are learned via a shared propagation network and used for physics prediction and parameter estimation in push manipulation tasks\footnote{Project page: \url{https://fzaero.github.io/push_learning/}}.
 We use articulation based graph representations that use cylinder- and cuboid-shaped objects and their possible interactions via contacts or joints for modeling multi-part object systems.
 We resort to a two-step training scheme where our framework is first trained for effect prediction, then using learned object and relation representations, it is trained for parameter estimation.
 Our framework can predict low-level trajectories of groups of articulated objects given robot actions and estimate the mass of observed objects and joint relations between them based on their interaction history.
 Using articulation based representation, novel tools that are not encountered during training can be built by connecting multiple cuboids via fixed joints, and they can be used in planning in tool manipulation tasks.
+In addition, we have shown that our framework can make 6D effect predictions.
+Compared to previous work~\cite{tekden2019belief}, our method acquires lower prediction errors for long-horizon prediction tasks (in Section~\ref{sec:real_world}).
+More specifically, the general contributions of our framework can be listed as follows: \begin{itemize} \item We develop a graph neural network based framework for parameter estimation and physics prediction in push manipulation tasks. \item We utilize a weight-sharing mechanism to transfer learned representations to be used in new tasks. \item We show the feasibility of articulation based graph representations for modeling multi-part objects and show that it outperforms object-centric image based representation in physics prediction task. \item We design a novel 6-D action-effect prediction in lever-up task in the context of hard-disk drive disassembly. \item Through simulated and real-world experiments, we verify our framework in joint relation and mass prediction, physics prediction, and tool manipulation and planning tasks. \end{itemize}